Algebraic Mapping Class Group Rigidity

 \begin{ntheorem}[Gupta-Su \cite{gupta2023dominating}] Let $\Sigma = \Sigma_{g, n}$ and $\rho : \pi_1 \Sigma \rightarrow \SL(2, \C)$.
 There exists a Fuchsian representation $\rho_0$ dominating $\rho$ in the sense that for any $\gamma \in \pi_1 \Sigma$,

 and the equality holds for any peripheral curve.

 \end{ntheorem}

 Consider the \textit{Zariski-Riemann compactification} of the character variety \cite{morgan1984valuations, otal2014compactification}.
 Consider the $\SL(2, \C)$-character variety of a surface, a rank $1$ valuation $v$ and a valuating sequence $[\rho_n]$ corresponding to $v$.
 As far as the author knows, it is difficult to determine whether $(\rho_n)_0$, the sequence of dominating Fuchsian representations is itself a valuating sequence or defines a rank $1$ valuation.
-Anyway the analogue for valuations, which the author calls, \textit{tropical Fuchsian domination} holds.
+Nevertheless the analogue for valuations, which we call \textit{tropical Fuchsian domination} holds.